-Communal clash breaks out in Gujarat’s Vadodara following a road accident, three injured
+Communal clash breaks out in Vadodara following road accident, three injured

 Nineteen people have been arrested for rioting.

-A road accident in Gujarat’s Vadodara on Sunday led to a communal clash in the city, the police said on Monday, reported NDTV.
+A road accident in Gujarat’s Vadodara on Sunday led to a communal clash, the police said on Monday, reported NDTV.
 Three people were injured in the violence.

 Nineteen people have been arrested for rioting, the police said.

-An official said that the violence sparked off after two two-wheelers met with an accident in the city’s Raopura area.
+The violence sparked off after two two-wheelers met with an accident in the city’s Raopura area, an official said.
 The owners of the vehicles got into an argument after which members of Hindu and Muslim communities started throwing stones at each other in Karelibaug locality of Raopura, reported The Times of India.

-An idol was vandalised at a local shrine, and two autorickshaws and as many two-wheelers were damaged in the violence.
+An idol was vandalised at a shrine, and two autorickshaws and as many two-wheelers were damaged in the violence.

 Additional Commissioner of Police Chirag Koradia told reporters that two first information reports have been registered – one related to the accident and the other for rioting.